OpenNebula/docs/source/administration/monitoring/imsshpullg.rst

 Tuning & Extending
 ==================

 The probes are specialized programs that obtain the monitor metrics.
-Probes are defined for each hypervisor, and are located at ``/var/lib/one/remotes/im/<hypervisor>-probes.d`` for Xen and KVM.
+Probes are defined for each hypervisor, for KVM they are located at ``/var/lib/one/remotes/im/kvm-probes.d``.

 You can easily write your own probes or modify existing ones, please see the :ref:`Information Manager Drivers <devel-im>` guide.
 Remember to synchronize the monitor probes in the hosts using ``onehost sync`` as described in the :ref:`Managing Hosts <host_guide_sync>` guide.